 Threat Intelligence and Advanced Persistent Threats

-Understand how advanced adversaries operate, how threat intelligence informs defence, and how the MITRE ATT&CK framework maps attacker behaviour.
+How advanced adversaries operate, how threat intelligence informs defence, and how MITRE ATT&CK maps attacker behaviour.

 Threat Intelligence and Advanced Persistent Threats

-Advanced Persistent Threats (APTs) represent the most sophisticated end of the attacker spectrum — typically nation-state actors or highly organised criminal groups with significant resources, patience, and specific targets.
+Advanced Persistent Threats (APTs) sit at the sophisticated end of the attacker spectrum: nation-state actors and organised criminal groups with deep resources, patience and a named target.

 APT vs Opportunistic Attacker